 - Perform a search on Google that displays a PAA box.

 - Click on a few questions you are interested in to generate additional questions until you are happy that you have enough questions for you to scrape.

 - Right-click on any of the questions and select “Scrape Similar” to get one of the results which is the result you right-clicked on.

 - Next under the XPath area, remove the brackets and the number 1 (remove ).
-This will automatically scrape all the results and display it on the right pane.
+This will automatically scrape all the results and display them on the right pane.

 Tip: A way to analyse the importance of these questions is to query them using Google keyword planner to get an idea of their average monthly search volume.